kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     //   request is passed over to the next responder.
 Only one responder can be active at a time.
     // - Interrupted means that the responder has failed to start or failed to update
     //   heartbeatTime in ResponderStatus in a timely manner.
 	// - Canceled means that the responder has been canceled.
 In other words, there	is no
-    //   Eviction intent in .spec.requesters.
+	//   EvictionRequest with the same target and Eviction intent in .spec.intent.
     // - Completed means that the responder has successfully completed and set completionTime
     //   in ResponderStatus.
     //